 (firstname.lastname@example.org : tel 0141 889 7654)

-Collection for Renfrewshire Food Bank will resume on
+The next collection for Renfrewshire Food Bank will

 Thank you for your support.